lucaswinningham/intention/README.md

 If any two are conflicting, takes the last.
 Examples / list ...

+Values are memoized, can configure with `unmemoize` ?...

 #### Class macros / module configurations

 `serializable` attaches `to_h`, defaults to `false`